winged-voices/winged-voices/README.md

  	- weird but true: if you have trouble with your Rs in English as a little kid, maybe you will do better with French Rs: I do!
 - Welsh  ⁉
 	- keep trying to learn it, I love it, I love the history, have never committed well enough.
  	- this is not a romance language.
-OR a germanic language. and that's beautiful but DAMN.
+OR a germanic language. and that's beautiful. but DAMN.
 - German ❌
 	- ...tbf I retained a great grasp on the *theory* of German, but I doubt I could remember much vocab.
 		- if you are seriously depressed, have weirdly escalating epilepsy, and undiagnosed (not that I ...knew) ADHD: take a year off